hamidreza-s/Tnesia/README.md

 Tnesia
 ======

 Tnesia is a time-series data storage which lets you run time-based queries on a large amount of data, without scanning the whole set of data, and in a key-value manner.
-It can be used embeded inside an Erlang application, or stand-alone with HTTP interface to outside which talks in a simple query language called TQL.
+It can be used embedded inside an Erlang application, or stand-alone with HTTP interface to outside which talks in a simple query language called TQL.

 Quick Start
 -----